zhengli97/CTKD/README.md

 ## Citation

 If this repo is helpful for your research, please consider citing our paper and giving this repo a star ⭐.
-Thank you!

 ```
 @inproceedings{li2023curriculum,